Make a baby bunny hat this Easter for your little ones to look super cute in with this easy-to-knit free pattern.

 This hat pattern is so popular every year with readers and it is really easy to knit.

-You can make the hat in various colors from white, grey, and brown to brights or pastels shades – anything goes!
+You can make the floppy ears hat in various colors from white, grey, and brown to bright or pastel shades – anything goes!

 An Easy Level Bunny Hat Knitting Pattern